A contract is a legally enforceable agreement made between two or more people. It exists when one party makes an offer and the other party accepts it.

 - restricts a consumer's right to cancel a contract may be unfair, for example, a term which locks a consumer into a contract no matter how poor the business's conduct.

-A term that allows one party to penalise for breach or termination of the contract
+3. Allows one party to penalise for breach or termination of the contract

 A term which: